MikeBidinger/Python_Functions/file_handling/README.md

 -   Args:

     -   path (str): A string representing the path (e.g. file or directory).
-    -   retries (int, optional): An optional integer representing the number of retries.
+    -   retries (int, optional): An integer representing the number of retries.
 Defaults to 12.
-    -   delay (int, optional): An optional integer representing the retry-delay in seconds.
+    -   delay (int, optional): An integer representing the retry-delay in seconds.
 Defaults to 5.

 -   Returns: